Environmental policy of the European Union: Global influence

 The EU is an important – even an 'influential' – actor in international environmental negotiations.
 Therefore, if one wants to understand the processes and outcomes of international environmental negotiations, one needs to be familiar with the role that the EU plays.
 Also, developments at the international level have an influence on the EU, its policies and the extent to which it can be a global actor.
 Hence, European and international environmental politics and policies are constantly interacting and thus mutually constitutive.

 The EU is a party to all major Multi-lateral Environmental Agreements covering a whole variety of environmental issues.
 The EU is also able to fully participate in international environmental negotiations, either as an observer in the UN context or as a party to the mother treaty in various Conference of the parties (COPs) and Meeting of the Parties (MOPs).
 The EU is often observed as a leader in global environmental politics, but its leadership role can nowadays also be questioned, especially in the area of climate change.
 The EU's international climate change policy consists of three building blocks (environmental integrity, multilateralism, a legally binding instrument), which are under pressure in the context of the current climate change negotiations.
 As in other areas of external action, the EU's external environmental policy is often characterised by a mismatch between its ambitions and its ability to deliver in practice.

 Even environmental measures that are not part of international agreements and have effect only in the territory of the union, sometimes have big international effects.
 For example, in 2022 The European parliament approved a very important bill aiming to stop the import linked with deforestation.
-The bill requires from companies who want to import 14 products: soy, beef, palm oil, timber, cocoa, coffee, pork, lamb, goat meat, poultry, corn, rubber, charcoal, and printed paper to the European Union to prove the production of those commodities is not linked to areas deforested after 31 of December 2019.
+The bill requires from companies who want to import 14 products: soy, beef, palm oil, timber, cocoa, coffee, pork, lamb, goat meat, poultry, rubber, charcoal, and printed paper to the European Union to prove the production of those commodities is not linked to areas deforested after 31 of December 2019.
 Without it the import will be forbidden.
 The bill may cause to Brazil, for example, to stop deforestation for agricultural production and begun to "increase productivity on existing agricultural land".